What is a VPN and Why Would You Use One?

 VPNs can be misused, so it's important to understand when and how you might unintentionally break state and national laws.
 Consider not using VPNs for the following reasons:

-Legalizing illegal activity
+Legalize illegal activity

 But are VPNs legal?
 Mostly, yes.
 VPNs are legal in most countries, but it’s typically best to research local laws and policies before traveling abroad.

-Completely hiding your online activity
+Completely hide your online activity

-Boosting your internet speeds
+Boost your internet speeds

 VPNs aren’t designed to increase internet speeds and could have the opposite effect.
 Using a VPN won’t always have a dramatic slowing effect on your internet, but it might be noticeable in some situations.